aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to ODT" h2="Render MHTML to ODT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to ODT</h2>

+The OpenDocument Text (ODT) format is a popular open standard for document exchange, and is widely used for creating and sharing documents.
+It is an XML-based file format, and is supported by many popular applications, including Microsoft Word, LibreOffice, and OpenOffice.
+Converting MHTML to ODT allows users to open and edit documents in any of these applications, and to share documents with others who may not have access to the original MHTML file.

+<h2>How Aspose.Total Helps for MHTML to ODT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to ODT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to ODT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert MHTML to ODT.
+The process is simple and straightforward, and requires only two steps.
+Firstly, the MHTML file can be converted to DOC using Aspose.PDF for C++ API.
+Secondly, the DOC file can be exported to ODT using the advanced Word Document Processing API, Aspose.Words for C++.
+This process is fast and efficient, and allows users to quickly and easily convert MHTML files to ODT.

+Aspose.Total for C++ is a powerful and reliable solution for file format automation, and provides developers with the tools they need to quickly and easily convert MHTML to ODT.
+The suite includes a wide range of APIs, including Aspose.PDF for C++ and Aspose.Words for C++, which enable developers to quickly and easily convert MHTML to ODT.
+The process is simple and straightforward, and requires only two steps.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert MHTML to ODT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}